melroy89/repo_pull_sync_docker_image/README.md

-# Mirroring repository Pull - Docker Image + GitLab Job
+# GitLab Repo Mirror Pull Snyc - Docker Image + GitLab Job

 Useful Docker image that can be used in combination with GitLab (Scheduled) Pipelines for pulling remote repositories.

-Normally, GitLab Community Edition (GitLab CE) only offers you to mirroring repositories via `push` direction.
-This Docker image with yaml file + scheduler allows you to sync a repository via `pull` mirror direction!
+Normally, GitLab Community Edition (GitLab CE) _only_ offers you to mirroring repositories via `push` direction.
+This Docker image with yaml file + scheduler allows you to sync a repository via **`pull` mirror direction**!
 Have the GitLab mirror pull feature for free!
 Use the steps below.

-If the rebase fails the pipeline aborts (no git push).
+If the rebase fails the pipeline aborts automatically (so no git push).

 ## Docker Image